 1. Sport or target shooting

 You must be a current member of an approved shooting organisation that conducts competitions or activities involving the type of firearms you wish to own.
-A copy of current membership is required with your application and you must also complete an Approval for Exchange of Information between Approved Clubs and Tasmania Police.
+A copy of current membership is required with your application.
+If you are a member of an approved Pistol Shooting Club, you must also complete an Approval for Exchange of Information between Approved Clubs and Tasmania Police.

 2. Recreational hunting or vermin control